joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/event-handling-example-alarm-clock.md

             var alarm:AlarmEvent = new AlarmEvent(this.alarmMessage);
             this.dispatchEvent(alarm);

-These lines of code are taken from the AlarmClock class’s `onAlarm()` method (shown in its entirety previously).
-The AlarmClock instance’s `dispatchEvent()` method is called, which in turn notifies all the registered listeners that the AlarmClock instance’s `alarm` event has been triggered.
+These lines of code are taken from the AlarmClock class's `onAlarm()` method (shown in its entirety previously).
+The AlarmClock instance's `dispatchEvent()` method is called, which in turn notifies all the registered listeners that the AlarmClock instance's `alarm` event has been triggered.
 The parameter that is passed to `dispatchEvent()` is the event object that will be passed along to the listener methods.
 In this case, it is an instance of the AlarmEvent class, an Event subclass created specifically for this example.